 Through the implementation of our Workers’ Welfare Standards, the Supreme Committee for Delivery & Legacy (SC) has robust procedures in place to protect the rights of workers throughout the entire chain of contracting.

 Sharing what the SC learns from our workers’ welfare initiatives is the key to continuous improvement.
-To help track progress and refine our approach, we periodically publish compliance reports, which detail the successes and challenges encountered while implementing the Workers’ Welfare Standards.
+To help track progress and refine our approach, we – and our third party monitor Impactt Ltd. – periodically publish compliance reports, which detail the successes and challenges encountered while implementing the Workers’ Welfare Standards.

 Requirements related to workers’ welfare are included in tenders issued by the SC.
 Incorporating workers’ welfare compliance into the tendering process obliges contractors to begin thinking about their workers’ welfare policies prior to responding to SC tenders.

 Tenderers are required to submit their proposed accommodation for workers when bidding for projects.
 This accommodation is inspected to determine whether the tenderer can comply with the SC’s exacting standards.
 Tenderers which do not meet the workers’ welfare criteria for accommodation may be disqualified.